Giancarlo Stanton Preview, Player Props: Yankees vs. Royals

 Giancarlo Stanton At The Plate

 - Stanton enters this game on a four-game hitting streak.
-In his last games, he's hitting .211.
+Over the course of his last outings, he's hitting .211.

-- In 33.7% of his games this season, Stanton has had at least one RBI.
-He's picked up more than one in 18.8% and driven in three or more of his team's runs in five contests.
+- Stanton has picked up an RBI in 33.7% of his games this season, with two or more RBI in 18.8% of his games.
+He has also driven in three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.